These offers are no longer available on our site: Chase Freedom Unlimited®, Chase Sapphire Reserve®

 Here’s why: The Chase Freedom Unlimited® gives you a head start on cash back with an attainable sign-up bonus — you could earn a $200 bonus after spending $500 on purchases during the first 3 months your account is open.

-You’ll also earn 5% cash back on everyday purchases, including on travel purchases made through the Chase Ultimate Rewards® portal, plus 5% back on grocery store purchases (excluding Target and Walmart) on up to $12,000 spent during your first year.
+You’ll also earn 5% cash back on travel purchases made through the Chase Ultimate Rewards® portal, plus 5% back on gas station purchases on up to $6,000 spent during your first year.

 Plus, you’ll earn 3% back at restaurants and drugstores.
 And if that’s not enough, you’ll earn a high minimum cash back rate of 1.5% on all other purchases.